hcnoh/knowledge-tracing-collection-pytorch/README.md

 ## Recent Works
 - Implemented Dropout in SAKT and get the results of them.
+- Corrected SAKT and DKVMN to get their parameters trainable.

 ## References
 - DKT: [Deep Knowledge Tracing](https://papers.nips.cc/paper/5654-deep-knowledge-tracing.pdf)